adamnieto/django/README.md

 ---
 ## Resolve Warnings
 ### Silence Warnings
 Automatically warnings are printed to the console if a vulnerability is detected in any user created template.
-To suppress the warnings you can use the `--silence-xss-warnings` argument when running the server as depicted below:
+To silence the warnings you can use the `--silence-xss-warnings` argument when running the server as depicted below:

 ```
 python3 manage.py runserver --silence-xss-warnings